The Hoya

 The Hoya, founded in 1920, is the oldest and largest student newspaper of Georgetown University in Washington, D.C., serving as the university’s newspaper of record.
 The Hoya is a student-run paper that prints every Friday and publishes online daily throughout the year, with a print circulation of 4,000 during the academic year.
-The newspaper has four main editorial sections: News, Opinion, Sports and The Guide, a weekly arts and lifestyle magazine.
+The newspaper has five main editorial sections: News, Opinion, Science, Sports and The Guide, a weekly arts and lifestyle magazine.
 It also publishes several annual special issues including a New Student Guide, a basketball preview and a semesterly fashion issue.

 Although The Hoya is not financially independent from the university, it is produced, managed and edited entirely by students and maintains editorial independence.
 Over 300 students are involved in the publication of the paper.